APSIS-ANALYSIS/PERIGEE/docs/install_guidance_windows.md

 wsl --install -d Ubuntu-20.04
 ```

-Then, Open the application, "Ubuntu 20.04.6 LTS".
+Then, Open the application "Ubuntu 20.04.6 LTS".
 It will ask you to enter a UNIX name and set a password.
 After that, you have the WSL successfully installed.
 If it throws "The attempted operation is not supported for the type of object referenced."
-Open "Command Prompt" as administrater.
-Run the following and restart you WSL, not the Windows.
+Open "Command Prompt" as administrator.
+Run the following and restart your WSL, not the Windows.
 ```sh
 net winsock reset
 ```